-The open source software CCExtractor (use: scrape text from Hulu);
+-- The open source software CCExtractor (use: to scrape text from Hulu);

-Tom Dickinson’s Twitter scraper (use: apply to individual family accounts);
+-- Tom Dickinson’s Twitter scraper (use: to apply to individual family accounts);

-Beautiful Soup's package for parsing XML (use: extract text from an US Weekly archive with tags to articles about the Kardashians);
+-- Beautiful Soup's package for parsing XML (use: to extract text from an Us Weekly archive with tags to articles about the Kardashians);

-a scraping tool we built for the fanfiction site Wattpad (use: collected stories about the Kardashians);
+-- a scraping tool we built for the fanfiction site Wattpad (use: to collect stories about the Kardashians);

-and the topic modeling software MALLET (use: analyze our archive).
+-- and the topic modeling software MALLET (use: to analyze our archive).